About the Staff

 Miryam has used homeopathy for over 25 years.
 She studied at the College of Homeopathy in the late 1990s, graduating in 2000.
 She practices in Bristol and sees overseas patients via Skype.
 She is an approved supervisor for the Society of Homeopaths and supervises newly qualified and experienced practitioners, as well as students at CCH and CHE.
 Miryam is also a writer and researcher and works on a dementia unit.
 She is currently researching the impact of shame and stigma on dementia care and integrated/homeopathic approaches to dementia.
 Her book Shame, the Church and the Regulation of Female Sexuality is being published by Routledge in July 2017.

 Alida started looking after the College Accounts in 2003 and is a qualified Accounting Technician, who has worked in London, Paris and Brussels.
 She enjoys studying homeopathy and loves Tai Chi.

 Clinic co-ordinator and Administrator

 Elly qualified from the college in 2009.
 Before qualifying as a homeopath she was the manager of a Herbal health store and complementary health clinic.
 She is responsible for managing the teaching clinic diary and general administration.
 Elly is also involved in promoting the college through social media.
-She practices privately from her home in Easton, Bristol and from a clinic in Central Bristol.
+She practices privately from her home in Easton, Bristol.